hashgraph/hedera-improvement-proposal/HIP/hip-17.md

     // In the receipt of a ScheduleCreate or ScheduleSign that resolves to SUCCESS, the TransactionID that should be used to query for the receipt or record of the relevant scheduled transaction
     TransactionID scheduledTransactionID = 13;
 +
-+   // In the receipt of a TokenMint for tokens of type NON_FUNGIBLE_UNIQUE, the serial number of the newly created NFT
++   // In the receipt of a TokenMint for tokens of type NON_FUNGIBLE_UNIQUE, the serial numbers of the newly created NFTs
-+   int64 serialNumber = 14;
++   repeated int64 serialNumbers = 14;
 }
 ```